 Having a Presenter

-Having a presenter usually means that a company and/or venue has booked you to perform your show in their space (or in a space they provide) and are paying you a guaranteed fee, and/or a split of the box office.
+Having a presenter usually means that a company and/or venue (the Presenter) has booked you to perform your show in their space (or in a space they provide), and they are paying you a guaranteed fee and/or a split of the box office to do so.
 You and your presenter will negotiate the agreeable terms to execute the performance successfully.
 Many presenters will have their own contract template.
-If you are asked to generate one, you can use the contracts section of this site, and/or access resources like Artist's Legal Outreach for templates and guidance.
+If you are asked to generate one, you can use the contracts section of this site, and/or access resources like Artist's Legal Outreach (BC) and Artists Legal Advice Service (ON) for templates and guidance.
 No detail is too small to be written in a contract.
-This will include, but are not limited to: how royalties and fees will be split, required production elements, technical considerations, travel requirements, sleeping accommodations, hospitality, and marketing.
-A simple and straightforward way to represent your production to potential presenters is by putting together a Presenter Package.
+This will include but is not limited to: how royalties and fees will be split, required production elements, technical considerations, travel requirements, sleeping accommodations, hospitality, and marketing.
+A simple and straightforward way to represent your production to potential presenters is to put together a Presenter Package.

-Self-presenting basically means you are producing your show again in another venue (or multiple other venues).
-You are responsible for securing all the resources to successfully execute your performance, including the venue and the audience.
+Self-presenting usually means that you are producing your show again in another venue (or multiple other venues).
+You are responsible for securing all the resources to successfully execute your performance, including the performance space and the audience.
 You are also assuming the box office risk.

 A tour that is entirely self-presented can be a tremendous amount of work.
-Often, tours may have self-presented performances sprinkled in between performances with presenters because it is a calculated decision to fill out the tour schedule (e.g. to take advantage of days where the production and touring company are already being paid to be on the road).
+Often, tours may have self-presented performances sprinkled in between performances with presenters; this is usually a calculated decision to fill out the tour schedule (e.g. taking advantage of days when the production and touring company are already being paid to be on the road).